prioritizr/prioritizr/docs/reference/add_asym_connectivity_penalties.md

 - penalty:

-  `numeric` penalty that is used to scale the importance of selecting planning units with strong connectivity between them compared to the main problem objective (e.g., solution cost when the argument to `x` has a minimum set objective set using [`add_min_set_objective()`](https://prioritizr.net/reference/add_min_set_objective.md)).
+  `numeric` value denoting the importance of selecting planning units with strong connectivity between them compared to the main problem objective (e.g., solution cost if `x` has a minimum set objective set using [`add_min_set_objective()`](https://prioritizr.net/reference/add_min_set_objective.md)).
   Higher `penalty` values can be used to obtain solutions with a high degree of connectivity, and smaller `penalty` values can be used to obtain solutions with a small degree of connectivity.
-Note that negative `penalty` values can be used to obtain solutions that have very little connectivity.
+Note that negative `penalty` values can be used to obtain solutions that avoid connectivity.

 - zones:

   `matrix` or `Matrix` object describing the level of connectivity between different zones.
-Each row and column corresponds to a different zone in the argument to `x`, and cell values indicate the level of connectivity between each combination of zones.
+Each row and column corresponds to a different zone in `x`, and cell values indicate the level of connectivity between each combination of zones.
 Cell values along the diagonal of the matrix represent the level of connectivity between planning units allocated to the same zone.
-Cell values must lay between 1 and -1, where negative values favor solutions with weak connectivity.
-The default argument to `zones` is an identity matrix (i.e., a matrix with ones along the matrix diagonal and zeros elsewhere), so that planning units are only considered to be connected when they are allocated to the same zone.
-This argument is required when working with multiple zones and the argument to `data` is a `matrix` or `Matrix` object.
-If the argument to `data` is an `array` or `data.frame` with data for multiple zones (e.g., using the `"zone1"` and `"zone2"` column names), this argument must explicitly be set to `NULL` otherwise an error will be thrown.
+Cell values must range between 1 and -1, where negative values favor solutions with weak connectivity.
+Defaults to an identity matrix (i.e., a matrix with ones along the matrix diagonal and zeros elsewhere), so that planning units are only considered to be connected when they are allocated to the same zone.
+Note that `zones` is only required when working with multiple zones and `data` is a `matrix` or `Matrix` object.
+If `data` is an `array` or `data.frame` with data for multiple zones (e.g., using the `"zone1"` and `"zone2"` column names), then `zones` must be `NULL`.

 - data: